Amplitude-Developer-Docs/amplitude-dev-center/docs/data/destinations/google-analytics-4-firebase.md

     The Google Analytics 4 (iOS/Android) destination works with an iOS or Android mobile application using Firebase.
 If you are working with a web application instrumented with Google Tag (gtag.js), set up a [Google Analytics 4 (Web)](../google-analytics-4-gtag) destination instead.

+!!!note "BigQuery Import for GA4 (Google Analytics 4) Beta"

+    Amplitude is working on a beta version of BigQuery Import for GA4.
+Contact [dwh+GA4beta@amplitude.com](mailto:dwh+GA4beta@amplitude.com) to learn more.
+For more information about importing BiqQuery data in to Amplitude, see the [BigQuery Source documentation](/data/sources/bigquery).

 ## Setup

 ### Prerequisites